-- Request via e-mail to email@example.com a "Calculation of GPA Requirements Form" to be sent to the campus box.
-Please include your ID number and campus box number with the request.
+- Request via e-mail to email@example.com a "Calculation of GPA Requirements Form" to be emailed.
+Please include your ID number with the request.

 - Calculate, with the thesis adviser, the separate grade point averages (GPAs) inside and outside the major for all courses on the form.
 Instructions on how to calculate will be sent together with the calculation form.

 - Submit to the director of honors in the sociology department (and subsequently to the Subcommittee on Honors and Independent Programs) a thesis proposal consisting of approximately four to five pages containing: